austinw1995/magnific-llm-evals/README.md

     "evaluation_results": [
       {
         "name": "Menu",
-        "passed": false,
+        "passed": true,
-        "score": 0.2,
+        "score": 1.0,
-        "reason": "The menu items are mentioned in a conversational format rather than a structured format with each item on a new line.
-The response does not meet the requirement for clear presentation."
+        "reason": "The menu items are displayed in a structured format, with each item listed on a new line, making it easy to read and understand."
       },
       {
         "name": "helpfulness",
         "passed": true,
         "score": 1.0,
-        "reason": "The service agent provided detailed information about the menu items, answered all questions asked by the customer, and offered additional options, demonstrating a high level of helpfulness."
+        "reason": "The service agent provided detailed information about the menu, answered all questions regarding the pizzas, sizes, prices, and specials, and offered additional options for sides and drinks, demonstrating a high level of helpfulness."
       }
     ],
     "service_config": {